How to Remove a Stuck Rescue Applet?

 - Once the computer reboots, you can OPTIONALLY delete the temporary files installed by the applet.

-- Navigate to C:\Users\%username%\AppData\Local and delete the LogMeIn Rescue Applet folder.
+- Navigate to C:\Users\%username%\AppData\Local and delete the GoTo Rescue Applet folder.
 Note:

 The AppData folder is hidden by default.
 Check, and select Show hidden files.

-- Navigate to C:\Users\%username%\AppData\Local and delete the LogMeIn Rescue Applet folder.
+- Navigate to C:\Users\%username%\AppData\Local and delete the GoTo Rescue Applet folder.

 Remove a stuck Applet from a Mac